Citizens United for Resources and the Environment, Inc.

 Your future, your choice.

-Focusing on What We Can Agree on in 2026
+Focusing on What We Can Agree on.

 Twenty-five years ago, CURE brought impact litigation challenging development in flood and fire prone areas.
 It seemed obvious that the more people who live in a dangerous area, the more damages will occur when there are disasters.
 We also challenged large water transfers from agriculture to urban areas because of the economic and environmental impacts on farming communities.
 Did CURE’s predictions come true?
 In most instances the answer is “yes”.
 Studies were published documenting how development in the urban/forest interface needed to be better controlled.
 Scientists and academics have documented the tragic (and avoidable) damage to the Salton Sea resulting from water transfers.
 Though we are hopeful that elected officials and government agencies draw on those lessons when making decisions today, we see residents rebuild in locations that recently burned and the loosening of environmental laws everywhere.
 But here’s where almost everyone agrees.
 The planting and maintenance of trees reduces temperature by as much as 8 degrees based on studies in Tucson, Arizona – one of the hottest areas in the country.
 Fresh produce and vegetables lead to Making America Healthy Again.
 CURE is teaming up with local school districts to create tree endowments – trusts that will ensure there is sufficient funding for planting, watering, and maintaining trees for at least 30 years.
 Some schools already have gardens to grow vegetables, but more are needed.
 School curricula also can be paired with these efforts to educate the next generation that even AI or social media won’t keep you cool.
 In developing an endowment, CURE will be working with local schools on calculating just what the lifecycle of a tree or garden costs which is often overlooked.
 Water agencies can and should need to play a role in these efforts by ensuring sufficient affordable water and helping with best practices.
 Shade to fight heat and fresh food for better health are not controversial for the most part.
 What CURE has learned is that proving a point or winning a legal argument doesn’t necessarily change the outcome.
 So here’s to investing in what we can all get behind in 2026.

-CURE's Climate Focus
+CURE's Focus in 2026

-All climate is local.
-Addressing climate change sometimes seems impossible as the causes and solutions can be far reaching and global.
 Citizens can make a difference at the local level.
 Read More.

 When disasters occur, all Americans pay.
 Read about how smarter land use saves habitat, water resources and lives.

 Coastal desalination and on-farm conservation all sound like great ideas.
-But the longerterm economic consequences may eclipse the benefit.
+But the longer term economic consequences may eclipse the benefit.